 “Once you’ve put your foot on the gas you can’t take it off,” said Washington Council member Guy Norman.
 “I think we all understand the risk, not only to Lake Roosevelt but to recovery efforts downstream.
 The possibility of movement downstream to anadromous waters is frightening.”

 The co-managers lack a consistent and adequate source of funding to suppress Northern Pike in Lake Roosevelt, Holly McLellan of the Colville Tribes said.
 At the Council’s request, the co-managers proposed a multi-year suppression project.
 The $4.5 million, five-year project – 2018 funding would be $840,144 -- would be funded largely by the Bonneville Power Administration, with an additional $100,000 to come from the other collaborators, including the public utility districts and the Tribes.
 Utility funding paid for a successful $10,000 reward fishery in 2017 that resulted in the removal of 1,095 pike.
 Anglers received $10 per fish, no minimum size.
 Those fish were among 4,927 that were removed this year.

-The growing pike problem has caught the attention of others who are concerned about potential impacts.
+Meanwhile, the growing pike problem has caught the attention of others who are concerned about potential impacts.

 “This is a level of threat that is very, very concerning to me,” said Steve Martin, director of the Governor’s Salmon Recovery Office in Washington.
 “I really appreciate what’s being done by the co-managers in Lake Roosevelt; this is a wake-up call.”